philcn/hexo-phil/README.md

 A fast, simple & powerful blog framework, powered by [Node.js](http://nodejs.org).

-**This fork is an enhanced version of hexo with support of unlisting posts, portfolio and so on, based on hexo 3.1.1.
-Work in proress.**
+**This fork is an enhanced version of hexo for my personal use.
+Features under development includes unlisting posts, portfolio and so on.
+Based on hexo 3.1.1.**

 ## Features